awsdocs/aws-iot-docs/developerguide/provision-template.md

 # Provisioning Templates<a name="provision-template"></a>

 A provisioning template is a JSON document that uses parameters to describe the resources your device must use to interact with AWS IoT\.
 A template contains two sections: `Parameters` and `Resources`\.
 There are two types of provisioning templates in AWS IoT\.
-One is used for JITP and bulk registration and the second is used for fleet provisioning\.
+One is used for just\-in\-time provisioning \(JITP\) and bulk registration and the second is used for fleet provisioning\.

 ## Parameters Section<a name="parameters-section"></a>